-Have you ever heard a loud bang or thump in the pipe when your toilet tank is filled and it shuts off?
+Have you ever heard a loud bang or thump in your pipes when your toilet tank is filled and it shuts off?
 What about when your washing machine fills up and starts its cycle?
 Sometimes this loud bang occurs when you simply turn off a faucet.
 This loud noise is called “water hammer,” and is appropriately named because it sounds like someone is banging on the pipes in your walls with a hammer.

 What Is Water Hammer?

 Water hammer is the noise that water makes when it’s forced to stop or change direction suddenly.
-Water flowing through your pipes is moving, and has momentum.
+Water flowing through your pipes is moving and has momentum.
 When it is forced to suddenly stop or change direction, it releases a shockwave of energy that has nowhere else to go.
 So instead of continuing to flow elsewhere, the energy is released as noise.
 Sounds fairly benign, right?
 Well, the real problem is the energy release also does other damage to your pipes, fittings, and valves because there is nowhere else for it to go.

 What Causes Water Hammer?